-- Develop a project topic and research or evaluation objectives-Completed during SWCL 690 Applied Project I (1); Fall quarter, year two. - Completion of a literature review that includes a supporting theoretical/conceptual framework, and a methodology section that is reflective of the research or evaluation objectives -Completed during SWCL 691 Applied Project I (2); Winter quarter, year two. - Completion and successful defense of the Applied DSW Project proposal -Completed during SWCL 692 Applied Project II (2); Spring quarter, year two.
+- Are assigned a chair and develop a concept paper for their Applied DSW Project Completed during SWCL 785 Externship I; Summer quarter, year two. - Develop a project topic and research or evaluation objectives-Completed during SWCL 690 Applied Project I; Fall quarter, year two. - Completion of a literature review that includes a supporting theoretical/conceptual framework, and a methodology section that is reflective of the research or evaluation objectives -Completed during SWCL 691 Applied Project I; Winter quarter, year two. - Completion and successful defense of the Applied DSW Project proposal -Completed during SWCL 692 Applied Project II; Spring quarter, year two.